Half-Day Sit

 Full details from Zen Mountain Monastery

 A three-hour zazen intensive offering a time of silence and stillness to connect with the still point, make space for the heart-mind and body, and take refuge.
-Popular with those new to Zen practice as well as experienced students.
+Popular with both newcomers to Zen practice and experienced students.

 Friday – Sunday